Eastern Washington Eagles

 The Eastern Washington Eagles are the intercollegiate varsity athletic teams that represent Eastern Washington University, located in Cheney, southwest of Spokane.
 A member of the Big Sky Conference, EWU's athletic program comprises five men's sports: basketball, cross country, football, tennis, and track and field, and seven women's sports: basketball, cross country, golf, soccer, tennis, track and field, and volleyball.

 Varsity athletics

 Eastern has been a member of NCAA Division I since the summer of 1983, moving up from Division II.
 For most of its history, Eastern was a member of the NAIA (National Association of Intercollegiate Athletics) before upgrading its programs and joining the NCAA in the late 1970s.
 EWU has been a member of the Big Sky athletic conference since 1987; the school's mascot is Swoop and the school colors are red and white.

 In 2010, EWU won the NCAA Division I FCS national championship, EWU's first at the Division I level for any sport.

 In 1973, the student body voted to make Eastern's mascot the Eagles.
 Shortly before that, the board of trustees declared "Savages", its mascot through its first 92 years, no longer acceptable.
-Eagles are native to eastern Washington and thus a logical choice for a replacement.